-The parameterization offered in this study is limited to ≤ -21 °C. Below -21 °C, a constant increase in $n_s(T)$ towards low freezing temperature is seen, whereas a plateau of high $n_s(T)$ is found between -21 °C and -16 °C, at which our INP data are validated within errors discussed in SI Sect.
+The parameterization offered in this study is limited to $\leq -21$ °C. Below -21 °C, a constant increase in $n_s(T)$ towards low freezing temperature is seen, whereas a plateau of high $n_s(T)$ is found between -21 °C and -16 °C, at which our INP data are validated within errors discussed in SI Sect.
 S2.
-However, we cautiously note that the flattening of the concentrations warmer than -21 °C is a spurious result mainly due to the instrument resolution.
+However, we cautiously note that the flattening of the concentrations warmer than -21°C is a spurious result mainly due to the instrument resolution.
 As described in Sect.
-2B, the minimum resolvable INP value is 0.02 L-1 on a 6-hour time average, but the non-time-averaged minimum n{INP} detection limit is in fact ~ 0.2 L-1.
+2B, the minimum resolvable INP value is $0.02 L^{-1}$ on a 6-hour time average, but the non-time-averaged minimum $n{\text{INP}}$ detection limit is in fact ~ $0.2 L^{-1}$ .
 This floor approximately intersects a plateau region where the data remains remarkably steady near -20 °C (i.e., close to the beginning of the flattening).
-We would expect a loss of sensitivity to result in an undercounting of values as mostly 0s are averaged into data.
-Nevertheless, it appears likely that the flattening is a consequence of the resolution floor of the system and its operational configuration at BRW.
+We would expect a loss of sensitivity to result in an undercounting of values as mostly resolution floor of the system and its operational configuration at BRW.